The Keepsake Apple

 This little apple was developed by Albert Etter.
 What it lacks in size it makes up in taste and sugar level.
 Its sweet and tart and unique.
 Cider makers love it, and some even make ciders only with Wickson apples.

-There is a certain amount of confusion and mystery with this apple.
-It is another Albert Etter apple.
-It was lost for a while and another apple, a crab apple hybrid, entered the mix with the same name.
-Our Crimson gold is not the crab, they are a medium sized, paper dry fleshed apple with complex and spicy flavors and a crunch.
+There is a certain amount of confusion around this apple.
+It is not the Albert Etter crab apple.
+This apple originated in Czech Republic, they are a medium sized, paper dry fleshed apple with complex and spicy flavors and a crunch.

 English dessert apple with a long tradition in cider.
 Trees of Antiquity claims, ” Fruit explodes with champagne-sherbet juice infused with a lingering scent of orange blossom.”
 Sound good?